We preserve our good conscience by practising our bad faith.

-I try to blot out the wrongs that I do by upbraiding others.
-I can be reconciled to the ill-treatment I mete out to them only by believing that it is they who are to blame for it.
+I try to blot out the wrongs that I do by reproaching others.
+I can reconcile myself to the ill-treatment I mete out to them only by believing that it is they who are to blame for it.

 If it weren’t for our fastidious conscience, how would we know who to blame for all the wrongs that we do?

 We won’t lift a finger to see that right is done.
 Yet we love to rail when others fail to do it.